mademuliana/laravel-api/README.md

     cp .env.example .env

-**Make sure you set the correct database connection information before running the migrations** Run the database migrations (**Set the database connection in .env before migrating**)
+Run the database migrations (**Set the database connection in .env before migrating**)

     php artisan migrate

-**Populate the database with seed data.
-This can help you to quickly start testing the api or start using it with ready content.
-And avoid to use manual/db/eloquent insertion for table that doesn't have default value.
-Always use factory to populate that kind table**
+**Make sure you set the correct database connection information before running the migrations**

 Open the DummyDataSeeder and set the factory you want to run

     database/seeds/DummyDataSeeder.php